Your weekly take-out has gone Take-IN with this Swimming Rama Chicken! One of your Thai favorites is so easy to make at home, and cheaper too!

 Rinse white rice, and prepare according to package directions.
 Set aside.

-In a small bowl, whisk together the peanut butter, soy sauce, honey, white wine, rice vinegar, ginger, garlic and basil for the peanut sauce.
+In a small bowl, whisk together the peanut butter, soy sauce, honey, white wine, rice vinegar, ginger, garlic and cilantro for the peanut sauce.
 If the sauce is too thick add additional white wine.
 Set aside.